rktrlng/pico_tusb_keyboard/README.md

 };
 ```

 Make sure `num_pins` is equal to the amount of pin-key combinations specified in `pin_keys`.
-In this case, there's connected 11 pins.
+In this case, there's 11 connected pins.
 Note that the pico has 26 usable gpio pins.
-Do **not** specify more than 32 pin-key combinations.

 ## Hardware